The Big Boodle: Casting

 Errol Flynn signed to star in March 1956.
 He reportedly had a 25% interest in the film.

 The following month Richard Wilson agreed to direct; Wilson had first met Flynn when he and Orson Welles hired Flynn's yacht for The Lady from Shanghai.

 Linda Christian discussed playing a female lead.
 Eventually Rossana Rory took the part, with Gia Scala in support.
 Pedro Armendariz flew in from Italy to play the lead.
 Carlos Rivas, who had appeared in The King and I, also joined the cast.
 Blumberg said, "The possible added revenue far outweighs the additional salaries we may have had to face in rounding up this cast."

 Shooting

-Filming did eventually take place in Cuba, starting in late May 1956.

-Shooting mostly took place in Havana.
+Filming did eventually take place in Cuba, starting in late May 1956, mostly in Havana.
 The climax was shot at Morro Castle.
 It was one of the first American movies shot in Cuba, and used many of the cast and crew from The Sharkfighters.

-"We certain couldn't complain about the Cuban co operation," said Blumberg.
+"We certainly couldn't complain about the Cuban cooperation," said Blumberg.

 Post-production was done in Estudios Churubusco in Mexico City.